 Given that the highest point of depression in women intersects with the time of their reproductive years (between the ages of 25 to 44 years of age), hormonal risk factors may play a significant role in women experiencing depression problems more than men.
 Estrogen and progesterone are known to affect neurotransmitter, neuroendocrine, and circadian systems that have been implicated in mood disorders.

 2. Social Image

-It is evident that women are often told to be soft-spoken, nurturing and well-behaved towards people.
+It is evident that women are often told to be soft-spoken, nurturing, and well-behaved toward people.
 They must fit in society’s shell and have the perfect image with the perfect demeanour.
 However, males are expected to be more outspoken and independent, both financially and socially.
 Therefore, it makes them a bit more outspoken about their personalities and feelings in comparison to women.

 3. Way of coping

 Many studies have identified differences in the way women and men cope.
 Women use an emotion-focused, more ruminative way of coping —repeating and accumulating their problems in their minds.
 Men tend to use a more problem-focused, distracting-yourself coping style to help them forget their troubles.
 It has been noted from various studies that the style of coping that women use takes more time than the one used by men.

 Ways to Seek Help for Depression

 Now that we have discussed the problems, signs, and causes of depression, it would be unfair and pessimistic to leave our readers with these negative aspects.
 Depression is not the end.
 It can be cured.
 The symptoms of depression in women can be healed.
 The process might not be easy, but worth it in the end.
 Some steps that can be included in the treatment of depression in women are:-

 • Talking: Most of the time, people don’t have someone to talk to about their issues.
 Even if they do, they tend to use silence and a reserved approach toward their issues.
 However, talking about your issues to someone you can trust and rely upon can help a lot.
 It can help you release your emotions.